Erikun/votatron/README.md

 # votatron

-A simple website written i python with Flask and Jinja to facilitate voting on which books to read or movies to watch.
+A simple website written i python with Flask, Sqlite3 and Jinja to facilitate voting on which books to read or movies to watch.

+See it in action at http://www.astrobureaucracy.org/